Saturday (mid-July to mid-September). Outside these dates any day arrival.

 About the Property:

-The La Clairiere aux Chevreuils domain lies in a peaceful pine forest setting approximately 2km from the beach and the beachside resort of Moliets Plage.
+The La Prade domain lies in a peaceful setting surrounded by pine forest and bordering the golf course, approximately 1.5km from the beach and resort of Moliets Plage.

-The development comprises about 60 detached villas with private pools built to reflect the style of the traditional local houses, with a long gently pitched roof, much use of wood in the design and the interior layout centred around the main living room.
+The development comprises fewer than 100 detached villas with private pools, built to reflect the style of traditional local houses featuring long, gently pitched rooftops, much use of wood in the design and an interior layout centred around the main living room.

 Moliets lies at the heart of the famous Aquitaine coastline offering the visitor a lovely mix of vast sandy beach, deep pine forest, and tranquil inland lakes.
 This outdoor playground has a wide choice of activities on hand, with something to suit everyone, from the most energetic leisure pursuits to the more tranquil discovery of nature.